Zelena Salata

 Before you start

-Hard-boil and quarter the eggs.
+Hard-boil the eggs.

 Ingredients

-- Romaine lettuce1 large head
+- Romaine lettuce1 large

 - English hothouse cucumber1 med

-- red radishes1 small bunch
+- red radishes1 bunch

 - scallions4 med